-- Common initiative can lead the pragmatic approach in smaller, well-defined groups for a focused financial dialogue according to the defined target groups no unified way of macroregional collaboration each stakeholder can be an important mosaic piece and the process is also understood in the context of learning from each other; - A country's voice will be represented in the macro-region's voice and vice versa; common priorities are a good start; - Need to focus on simplification of processes as the key approach (step by step); - Stronger cooperation among EUSAIR/mainstream partners at national and EUSAIR level. - Networking between mainstream programming authorities once the priorities are agreed; - Macro-regional strategies' challenges need to be addressed from various perspectives; sufficient time is needed for doing this; - There are options and experiences for better coordination of funds among the programmes; - Pillar coordinators should guide/be involved in the coordination work among the stakeholders; - The roles within the EUSAIR structure should be clearer.
-Key implementers should agree on their tasks and responsibilities, the Position Paper is a good start; - Funds have their own rules of eligibility, with differences between MS and non-MS, things can be done with effort, communication and support from the Commission; - Setting of recognisable and realistic strong priorities is needed at the national level; - A task force at national level should be established to move things on; - Discussion among mainstream and INTERREG programme authorities on macro-regional operations to increase synergies and avoid negative overlapping, including of centrally managed EU funds; - Stakeholders mapping, raising awareness of the impact of the Strategy at the national level. - A structure where the MA (Member States) and corresponding IPA can coordinate collaboration with the key implementing stakeholders of EUSAIR (Pillar Coordinators).
-Preferably start with one MA/IPA network for the ERDF questions/ corresponding IPA.
-This could, for example, be innovation, transport, tourism and environment; - The MA/IPA network need a mandate from the ministries (Member States) and DG REGIO/NEAR (IPA) which sets out how to coordinate/synchronise calls, how to manage relations between the individual projects (Transnational Cooperation Agreement), and how to audit these joint projects; - A decision by the Programming Authorities/Geographical Units (DG REGIO) and corresponding IPA on joint thematic priorities, for example innovation, transport, tourism and environment; - Provisions in the Operational Programmes and/or Action Plans supporting the mandate on HOW to implement macro-regional projects and WHAT thematic priorities should be included as joint priorities to be financed in the next generation programmes (ESIF/IPA).
+- Common initiative shall lead pragmatic approach in smaller, well defined groups for a focused financial dialogues according to the defined target groups - no unified way of macro regional collaboration - each stakeholder can plan an important part of the mosaic and all process shall be understood also in the context of learning among each other - Voice from the country shall be represented in the voice among macro-region and vice versa common priorities a good start - need for focus on simplification of processes as the key approach (step by step) - Stronger cooperation among EUSAIR / mainstream partners at national and EUSAIR level - Networking among mainstream programming authorities once the priorities are agreed - MRS challenges require to be addressed from various perspectives; for doing this sufficient time is needed - There are options and experiences for better coordination of funds/among the programmes; - Pillar coordinators should guide / be involved in the coordination work among the stakeholders. - The roles within the EUSAIR structure should be clearer.
+Key implementers should agree on their tasks and responsibilities, Position paper is a good start. - Funds have their own rules of eligibility, with differences between MS and non-MS, with effort and communication and EC support things can be done. - At national level establishment of recognizable realistic strong priorities is needed. - A task force at national level to be established to move things on. - Discussion among mainstream and INTERREG programme authorities on macroregional operations to increase synergies and avoid negative overlapping including centrally managed EU funds) - Stakeholders mapping, raising the awareness on the impact of the Strategy at a national level. - A structure where the Managing Authorities (Member States) and corresponding IPA can coordinate the collaboration with the key implementing stakeholders of EUSAIR (Pillar Coordinators).
+Preferable to start with one MA/IPA-network for the ERDF questions/ corresponding IPA.
+This could for example be innovation, transport, tourism and environment. - The MA/IPA-network need a mandate from the Ministries (Member States) and DG REGIO/NEAR (IPA) where it is regulated how they should coordinate/synchronize calls, how to regulate relations between the individual projects (Transnational Cooperation Agreement) and how they should audit these joint projects. - A decision by Programming Authorities/Geographical Units (DG REGIO) + corresponding IPA on joint thematic priorities, for example innovation, transport, tourism and environment. - Provisions in the Operational Programmes supporting this mandate on HOW to implement macro-regional projects and WHAT thematic priorities should be included as joint priorities to be financed in next programmes (ESIF/IPA).